jsdalton/secrets.py/README.md

-**Warning: Use this library at your own risk!** Please see [here](http://news.ycombinator.com/item?id=5335330) and [here](http://news.ycombinator.com/item?id=5335235) for possible security vulnerabilities contained in this implementation.
-Consider [Sodium](https://github.com/jedisct1/libsodium) and its accompanying Python library [PyNaCl](https://github.com/dstufft/pynacl) for an implementation that affords true security guarantees.
+**Warning: Use this library at your own risk!** Consider [Sodium](https://github.com/jedisct1/libsodium) and its accompanying Python library [PyNaCl](https://github.com/dstufft/pynacl) for an implementation that affords true security guarantees and has been thoroughly vetted by cryptographic experts.

 # Secrets.py